 • Loyalty rewards: Amigos Rewards members earn points year-round

 Check our deals page before your fall visit.
+Join our Amigos Rewards program for member-only fall savings.

 Vermont Cannabis for Out-of-State Fall Visitors